IIIIIGODIIIII/Review_EZ/README.md

 Future updates may include:

--Implementation of multi-threading to enhance scraping speed.
+- Implementation of multi-threading to enhance scraping speed.
--Support for multiple e-commerce platforms besides Amazon.
+- Support for multiple e-commerce platforms besides Amazon.
--Enhanced visualization options or sentiment analysis features.
+- Enhanced visualization options or sentiment analysis features.